Abandoned & Little-Known Airfields:

 It described the Maheux Airport in Auburn as having a 1,200' unpaved runway.

-was on the June 1944 Lewiston Sectional Chart (courtesy of Chris Kennedy).
+The June 1944 Lewiston Sectional Chart (courtesy of Chris Kennedy)

 Note that this 1944 chart also depicted the new Maheux Airport, a few miles to the northwest (in Minot).